SeanLee97/AnglE/docs/notes/training.rst

 💡 Others
 -------------------------

-1. To enable `llm` training, please specify `--is_llm 1` and configure appropriate LoRA hyperparameters.
+1. To enable `llm` training, you **must** manually specify `--is_llm 1` and configure appropriate LoRA hyperparameters.
 2. To enable `billm` training, please specify `--apply_billm 1` and configure appropriate `billm_model_class` such as `LLamaForCausalLM` (refer to: https://github.com/WhereIsAI/BiLLM?tab=readme-ov-file#usage).
 3. To enable espresso sentence embeddings (ESE), please specify `--apply_ese 1` and configure appropriate ESE hyperparameters via `--ese_kl_temperature float` and `--ese_compression_size integer`.
+4. To apply prompts during training:

+   - Use `--text_prompt` for Format A (applies to both text1 and text2)
+   - Use `--query_prompt` for query field in Format B/C
+   - Use `--doc_prompt` for positive/negative fields in Format B/C

-4. To convert the trained AnglE models to `sentence-transformers`, please run `python scripts/convert_to_sentence_transformers.py --help` for more details.
+5. To convert the trained AnglE models to `sentence-transformers`, please run `python scripts/convert_to_sentence_transformers.py --help` for more details.